 Enter the store of a hero: the Eagle's Pharmacy

-On a corner of Bohaterów Square is the Eagle's Pharmacy (Apteka pod Orlem), known for its owner's resistance to leaving when the ghetto was built.
+On a corner of Bohaterów Square stands the Eagle's Pharmacy (Apteka pod Orlem), known for its owner's resistance to leaving when the ghetto was built.

-Unlike other merchants in the area, the pharmacist preferred to remain there and it is estimated that he helped to save several of the Jews who were moved there.
-Inside you can see today an exhibition on the atrocities committed by the Nazis.
+Unlike other merchants in the area, the pharmacist preferred to remain there and it is estimated that he helped save several of the Jews who were moved there.
+Inside you can see today an exhibition about the atrocities committed by the Nazis.

 Continuing along the same bank of the river I recommend that you walk through the streets leading from the old ghetto to find the Catholic church of St. Joseph.
 Although its interior is quite simple, you should not miss the opportunity to admire its splendid facade.